lewismoten/solar-log/modbus/readme.md

 Statistics reset at 12:00 am.
 It's important that the on-board clock reflects the time accurately.
 If the controller loses power, its clock will reset to February 14, 2017 12:00 am when it is powered up.

 `python synchronize-clock.py`

-## Read data and log into database
-1. charge-controller.json - data available from the charge controller and where/how to store in database
-1. db-config.json - configuration
-1. ?? ?? db-get-latest.py - get the most recent data
-1. db-log-all.py - log everything into the database - device info, statistics, ratings, etc.
-1. db-log-real-time-data.py - log the real time data / status's
-1. db-setup.py - create db tables

 ## Setup Crontab